 Design the mooring using a mixture of sinking ropes and buoyant ropes.
 Use sinking ropes so that no loops of cordage float at the surface to entangle propellers and buoyant ropes that do not lie on the bottom and suffer excessive abrasion.

-Use knots or fixings that grip the C-POD mooring line loop so that there is no possibility of continual movement, creating noise that may fill the SD card.
+Use knots or fixings that grip the C-POD lid so that there is no possibility of continual movement, creating noise that may fill the SD card.
 If you use a shackle you can tape this with electrical tape.
-Position the anti-chafing tube as shown above, to prevent the POD housing from wearing the mooring line.
-If the C-POD attachment rope becomes damaged, replacements are available from us.